 Today, some of the most iconic ballets, such as Swan Lake and The Nutcracker, are performed at venues across the UK and indeed, all over the world.
 However contemporary ballet productions are still being made, and the dance is ever-evolving.
 If you have a love for dance, it’s important not to let your limited mobility get in the way of your passion.
-Whether you need a stairlift or have a walk-in shower at home, a day trip or weekend break away to enjoy a spectacular ballet performance can be extremely uplifting.
+Whether you need a stairlift or have a walk-in shower or bath at home, a day trip or weekend break away to enjoy a spectacular ballet performance can be extremely uplifting.
 For inspiration, read this list of the UK’s most accessible ballet venues.

 Sadler’s Wells, London

 In Islington, north London, Sadler’s Wells is an iconic performing arts venue.
 Specialising in all forms, from contemporary dance to ballet and flamenco, this is the place to go in the capital if you’re seeking an inspirational range of performances.
 The team at Sadler’s Wells discussed the history of the venue: “The current Sadler’s Wells building is the sixth to have stood on site since entrepreneur Richard Sadler first established the theatre in 1683.
 The venue has played an illustrious role in the history of theatre ever since, with The Royal Ballet, Birmingham Royal Ballet and English National Opera having all started at Sadler’s Wells.